-Safety and security in the municipal area is of utmost importance.
-This will necessitate Local Economic Development as a result of Safety in the environment.
-The community services and Public Safety department has resuscitated the Community Safety Forum which is the structure that is a vehicle in fighting crime in our community further to that, the CSF has started with the process of reviewing the Municipal Safety Plan which seeks to address the challenges emanating from crime related activities around our municipal boundries.
+Safety and security in the municipal area is of utmost importance as this will necessitate Local Economic Development as a result of safety in the environment.
+The Community Services and Public Safety department has resuscitated the Community Safety Forum which is the structure that is a vehicle in fighting crime in our community , further to that, the CSF has started with the process of reviewing the Municipal Safety Plan which seeks to address the challenges emanating from crime related activities around our municipal boundaries.
 Siyathemba and Nthorwane do not have Police stations nearby and the two communities are always faced with a lot of criminal activities.